Cost | Free. | |

 Add files to Microsoft OneDrive

-You can add, edit, and delete files through both the OneDrive folder (if you installed the application to set this up) and the web interface.
-Files in Microsoft OneDrive will sync in one place no matter how you access them (e.g., a computer, a mobile device, the web interface), so you can work on your files from anywhere, without having to move them around.
+You can add, edit, and delete files through both your OneDrive folder (if you installed the application to set this up) and the web interface.
+Files in Microsoft OneDrive will sync in one place no matter how you access them (e.g., on a computer, a mobile device, the web interface).

 Options for adding files

-- If you installed the application, you can add files to Microsoft OneDrive by dragging and dropping them into the OneDrive folder.
-Additionally, you can save new files you create directly to the OneDrive folder.
+- If you installed the application, you can add files to Microsoft OneDrive by dragging and dropping them into your OneDrive folder.

 - After logging in to the web interface, you can add files to Microsoft OneDrive using the New (to create a new file) or Upload (to upload an existing file) options at the top.